liqd/thentos/README.md

 Installation
 ------------

+If you want to use vagrant, visit https://github.com/tarleb/thentos-vagrant.

 Tested on [ghc-7.8.4](https://www.haskell.org/ghc/download_ghc_7_8_4)
 with all versions pinned (see `cabal.config`).
 You should be able to build with other ghc versions sind 7.8 and without pinning, but it may